firmata/protocol/stepper.md

 Stepper Motor
 ===

-Provides support for 4 wire and 2 wire stepper mototor drivers as well as step + direction drivers such as the [EasyDriver](http://www.schmalzhaus.com/EasyDriver/).
+Provides support for 4 wire and 2 wire stepper motor drivers (H-bridge, darlington array, etc) as well as step + direction drivers such as the [EasyDriver](http://www.schmalzhaus.com/EasyDriver/).
 Current implementation supports 6 stepper motors at the same time (#[0-5]).

 Also includes optional support for acceleration and deceleration of the motor.